bananabajanana/KNNClassifier3.0/readme.md

 ### Client

 The client is a sort of *simple demo* for interaction with the server.
-On activation it connects to the server, and then relies each message from the server to the user and replies back the user's input.
-This is done in a continuous loop unless a special [Client-Command]() is sent from the server (i.e. uploading and downloading files) to the client.
+On activation, it connects to the server, and then sends each message from the server to the user and replies back the user's input.
+This is done in a continuous loop unless a special **Client Command** is sent from the server (i.e. uploading and downloading files) to the client.

 ```mermaid
 graph TD;